Budaa/coding_test/README.md

-To install and run
+To install and start run:
-npm install && npm start
+`npm install && npm start`
-PAge will be available at localhost:3000
+Page will be available at localhost:3000